vsouza/awesome-ios/README.md

  * [CleanroomASL](https://github.com/emaloney/CleanroomASL) - A Swift-based API for reading from & writing to the Apple System Log (more commonly known somewhat inaccurately as "the console") :large_orange_diamond:
  * [AELog](https://github.com/tadija/AELog) - Simple, lightweight and flexible debug logging framework written in Swift. :large_orange_diamond:
  * [AEConsole](https://github.com/tadija/AEConsole) - Customizable Console UI overlay with debug log on top of your iOS App. :large_orange_diamond:
+ * [ReflectedStringConvertible](https://github.com/mattcomi/ReflectedStringConvertible) - A protocol that allows any class to be printed as if it were a struct. :large_orange_diamond:

 ### Maps
  * [Route-me](https://github.com/route-me/route-me) - Open source map library for iOS.